OpenDSA/OpenDSA/RST/en/Glossary.rst

       the outcome (true or false) for the expression when given that row's truth assignment for the boolean variables.

+   Turing-acceptable
+      A language is :math:`Turing-acceptable` if there is some :term:`Turing machine` that :term:`accepts <accept>` it.
+      That is, the machine will halt in an accepting configuration if the string is in the language, and go into a :term:`hanging configuration` if the string is not in the language.

+   Turing-computable function
+      Any function for which there exists a Turing machine that can perform the necessary work to compute the function.

+   Turing-decidable
+      A language is Turing-decideable if there exists a Turing machine that can clearly indicate for every string whether that string is in the language or not.
+      Every Turing-decidable language is also Turing-acceptable,
+      because the Turing machine that can decide if the string is in the language can be modified to go into a :term:`hanging configuration` if the string is not in the language.

+   Turing machine
+      A type of :term:`finite automata` that, while simple to define completely, is capable of performing any computation that can be performed by any known computer.

    tuple
       In set notation, another term for a :term:`sequence`.